mojohealy/digital-garden/_notes/graduate employability.md

 ![]({{page.image}})

 We showed that graduate employability shares many of the disciplinary qualities of the broader [[higher education research]].
 Equally importantly, our analysis proved what we and some others had noted in the graduate employability literature: that it did not include [[career development]] literature as much as you might expect.
-Demonstrating this gap is the first step in our argument for an integrated approach to [[careers and employability learning]].
+Demonstrating [[the gap]] is the first step in our argument for an integrated approach to [[careers and employability learning]].